FIWARE-Ops/.github/README.md

 # GitHub defaults

-Organization-wide dotfiles and more for the @twbs account.
+Organization-wide dotfiles and more for the @fiware account.